evilmartians/liquor/doc/language-spec.md

 Indexing operator is `[]`.

-Indexing operator requires its left-hand side argument to be of type **Tuple**, and right-hand side argument to be of type **Integer**.
+Indexing operator requires its left-hand side argument to be of type **Tuple** or **External**, and right-hand side argument to be of type **Integer**.
 If this is not the case, a runtime error condition is signaled.

+If the left-hand side argument is of type **External**, the behavior is implementation-defined.
+A runtime error condition can be signaled if the particular external value does not support indexing.

 Indexing operator of form <code><em>t</em>[<em>n</em>]</code> evaluates to _n_-th value from tuple _t_ with zero-based indexing.
 If `n` is negative, then _n_+1-th element from the end of tuple is returned.
 For example, <code><em>t</em>[-1]</code> will evaluate to the last element of the tuple _t_.